Multiple Active Statements (MAS) and DBD::ODBC

 }

-This works because setting the SQL_ROWSET_SIZE attribute forces Microsoft SQL Server to use a server forward-only cursor.
+This works because setting the SQL_ROWSET_SIZE attribute forces SQL Server to use a server forward-only cursor.
 This does not harm DBD::ODBC, as DBD::ODBC never uses SQLExtendedFetch, which SQL_ROWSET_SIZE affects.
-However, this workaround has side effects that result in more round trips to the server when retrieving data and introduce potential problems if you do not ensure you retrieve all result-sets before closing a statement (see the DBD::ODBC POD).
+However, this workaround has side effects that result in more round trips to the server when retrieving data and introduces potential problems if you don't ensure you retrieve all result sets before closing a statement.
+(Refer to the DBD::ODBC POD.)

 Directly changing the cursor type

-Similar to the SQL_ROWSET_SIZE workaround, it is possible to achieve MAS support by directly change the cursor type.
+Similar to the SQL_ROWSET_SIZE workaround, it's possible to achieve MAS support by directly changing the cursor type.
 If you use a dynamic cursor, you will get MAS support.
 Our simple example now becomes:

 # connect and create a test table